bucketeer-io/react-native-client-sdk/README.md

 ### AsyncStorage Dependency

 This SDK uses `@react-native-async-storage/async-storage` for bootstrapping, which is a native dependency.
-If you don't have it installed, the evaluation will not be cached between app restarts.

 **For Expo projects:**
 Adding the Bucketeer React Native SDK from npm and re-running `pod install` should suffice.